esl/jekyll-codesync-global/_posts/blog-posts/2018-11-09-building-a-billion-dollar-cryptocurrency-with-haskell.md

    * Opportunities for higher assurance with formal specifications;
    * Bridging the gap between research and products;
    * Building a larger Haskell development team and training;
-   * What has gone well, and what has gone badly, and lessons we can learn.
+   * What has gone well, and what has gone badly, and lessons we can learn."
 speaker_id: duncan-coutts
 type: video
 youtube_id: -oPs2dugnQc